 Switch between the two workbooks using Ctrl + Tab (that’s a standard Excel shortcut).

 In the blank workbook, type a number in a cell of your choosing, tap “Enter” and then copy across the selected cell using Ctrl + Shift + A.

 You will find a list of all of F1F9’s macro shortcuts here.
 Alternatively, you will find them documented in the workbook itself.

 Now you have got the shortcuts working, you may want to hide the F1F9 productivity macros workbook so that it sits invisible as you work and does not get in the way.
 Make sure you are looking at the F1F9 productivity macros workbook and use the standard Excel shortcut Alt W, H to hide it.

 If you wish to unhide it again, then try Alt W, U.

 Tip: a hidden workbook is still open – it is just you can’t see it.
 Hiding a workbook is quite different from closing a workbook down.

-You can change your settings in Excel so that the F1F9 keyboard shortcuts workbook opens when you open Excel.
+You can change your settings in Excel so that the F1F9 productivity macros workbook opens when you open Excel.

-Firstly, save a copy of the F1F9 keyboard shortcuts workbook in a dedicated folder.
+Firstly, save a copy of the F1F9 productivity macros workbook in a dedicated folder.
 For example, set up a folder on your desktop called “F1F9 Macros”.

 Next, take a copy to the clipboard of the folder’s file path.
 You will find that by clicking in the formula bar relating to the folder in File Explorer.